Be Inspired Blog - Arizona

 Hardscaped Landscaping Is Hotter Than You Think

 If you do have organic softscape features (plants), the extra heat released from the rocks increases plant respiration rates, meaning a plant could use food faster than it could make it.
 This is especially true for non-native plants not adapted to Arizona’s hot, desert conditions.
+Incorporating a layer of organic mulch around your plants can help mitigate this issue by providing insulation against the heat and reducing moisture loss in the soil.

 If you intend to use rocks as ground cover, avoid placing them next to your house on the south or west side to avoid excess heat from being released into the home.
 We also recommend incorporating fifty percent shade over the top of your rock ground cover by planting heat-tolerant trees, shrubs, groundcovers and other types of plants.
+Adding a mulch layer around these plants will further reduce soil temperatures and keep the roots protected from extreme heat.

 Artificial turf is another popular option for reducing landscape water use and can make a good alternative in small areas like parking lots or street-side beds.
 However, it also absorbs heat and will increase the temperature in the immediate area.
 In fact, it often becomes dangerously hot to bare feet if exposed to direct sunlight - making it a poor choice for patios and play areas and something for pets to avoid as well!